pgreen24/web-based-SQL-injection-and-prevention-system/README.md

 # SQL Injection Prevention in PHP Website

 To prevent SQL injection attacks in PHP web applications when processing user input, it's essential to use prepared statements with parameter binding.

+Note: The example discussed below can be found in the [sql-injection folder](https://github.com/pgreen24/web-based-SQL-injection-and-prevention-system/tree/main/SQL%20injection)

 # Installation: